youwen5/web/routes/math/+three-isomorphism-theorems.typ

   = Third isomorphism theorem

-  This one gives us a sort of #quote[cancellation of fractions] for our quotients.
+  This one gives us a sort of "cancellation of fractions" for our quotients.

   *Theorem statement*: Let $V$ be an $FF$-vector space.
 Let $U$, $W$ be subspaces of $V$.
 Suppose $U subset.eq W$.
 Then